 How to Get There?
 From Amigotel we walked towards Rose Pharmacy besides the public market.
 From there, we rode a motorbike for rent (habal-habal) and took us to the 5th Mountain of Balakayo.
 Some drivers weren’t familiar of the name 5th Mountain so better tell them an adventure park located in Baranggay Olympog or zipline in Baranggay Olympog.
 But please take note that there would be another zipline area in Baranggay Olympog soon (which our driver told us) so tell your driver specifically that you wanted to go to 5th Mountain.
 5th Mountain is situated higher than the one which is still in construction.

-Anyways, motorbike (habal-habal) fare is PHP 150 per person one way.
-It was Maricar’s first habal-habal ride so I’m a bit worried about her.
+Anyways, motorbike (habal-habal) fare is Php150 per person one way.
+It was Maricar’s first habal-habal ride so I was a bit worried about her.

-We roamed around the reception area and found the open air washroom at the side area.
+We went to the reception area and found the open air washroom at the side area.

 Me (to Maricar): Eto yung sinasabi ni Mica na CR na open air sa blog nya.